 How do we make sure that mobile technology in classrooms works to benefit all?

 Lord Jim Knight: We need professional development for teachers so they can collaborate on the best pedagogy and differentiation.
 We also need to ensure no one is denied the advantages of the technology due to cost or lack of connectivity at home.

 Mike Sharples: For learning inside the classroom, the biggest barrier to successful adoption is school policy.
 In some countries, such as Denmark, allowing children to bring personally owned devices into the classroom is just not a problem.
 The children use their phones and tablets where appropriate to supplement their learning, and the process is managed by the teacher.
-In other countries it has become a battleground between children and schools – with schools banning mobile devices and children seeing this as a provocation.
+In other countries it has become a battleground between children and schools – with schools banning mobile devices in the classroom and children seeing this as a provocation.